Will Judges Count Off If I'm Using Safety Equipment

 I think the best encouragement we can see is judges themselves using the equipment when they are riding.
 How many professionals are using FreeJump, Tech Stirrups, Acavallos, Flex-ons, or other forms of safety stirrups?

-Professional and R judge Jimmy Torano won't ride without his air vest, nor will Erynn Ballard and too many others to count.
+Professional and R judge Jimmy Torano won't ride without his equestrian air vest, nor will Erynn Ballard and too many others to count.

 The professionals are leading the way in this trend, with other adults quickly following suit.
 The juniors have been a bit slower to adopt, but as they see their peers and idols suiting up, they'll soon make the choice as well.